Toxic Mold Injuries

 If your rental unit or home has water or mold damage and your landlord isn’t addressing the issue, you need to seek out an experienced Florida mold lawyer who will guide you through the claims process.
 The landlord and insurance company will have attorneys and insurance adjusters on their side to protect their interests—so should you.

 The mold lawyers here at Personal Injury & Accident Law Center would love to speak to you about your case and tell you how we can help you get on the path to recovery.
-Call us today at (561)372-3800 to schedule a free case evaluation or fill out the confidential form below and a team member will contact you soon.
+Call us today at (561)372-3800 or click the button below to schedule a free case evaluation.